Godfrey Reggio: Filmmaker

-Reggio is widely known for his wordless filmography, especially the trilogy of Koyaanisqatsi: “Life Out of Balance”; Powaqqatsi: “Life in Transformation”; and Naqoyqatsi: “Life as War”.
+Reggio is widely known for his wordless filmography, especially the Qatsi trilogy of Koyaanisqatsi ("Life Out of Balance", 1982), Powaqqatsi ("Life in Transformation", 1988), and Naqoyqatsi ("Life as War", 2002).
 The film titles are taken from the Hopi language.
 His short film Evidence explores the effect of cinema on the minds of children, and his documentary Anima Mundi is a montage of images of over seventy animal species.
 His film Visitors, which premiered at the Toronto International Film Festival, consists for the most part of extended slow-motion closeups of people's faces, looking directly into the camera.

 In 2022 Reggio released his film Once Within a Time.
 It was produced by Steven Soderbergh and Alexander Rodnyansky and had its world premiere at Santa Fe International Film Festival (SFiFF) in October 2022.
 The festival awarded him the Lifetime Achievement Award.

-Reggio has collaborated with the composer Philip Glass many times on the musical and orchestral soundtracks that augment Reggio’s wordless films.
+Reggio has collaborated with the composer Philip Glass many times on the musical and orchestral soundtracks that augment Reggio's wordless films.
 He also collaborates with Jon Kane, a fellow filmmaker.

 In 2014, Reggio was recognized by the Museum of Arts and Design in New York City with a full career retrospective titled Life with Technology: The Cinema of Godfrey Reggio.

 The bulk of Reggio's cinematic records, manuscripts, papers, photographs, film rolls, over forty years, have been acquired by Harvard University's Houghton Library, and the Harvard Film Archive.

 His work continues with the Godfrey Reggio Foundation, which his wife Marti started in 2024.